PhilipSchmid/k8s-home-lab/README.md

 ```

 ### Fleet Configuration
-In order to manage the RKE2 `local` cluster, you need to switch to the `fleet-local` namespace as the `local` cluster should already be added there since Rancher 2.5+ automatically deployed a fleet-agent in it:
+To manage the RKE2 `local` cluster, you need to switch to the `fleet-local` namespace as the `local` cluster should already be added there since Rancher 2.5+ automatically deployed a fleet-agent in it:

 ```bash
 $ kubectl get clusters.fleet.cattle.io -A